zeek/zeek/quickstart/index.rst

 Next Steps
 ----------

-By this point, we've learned how to set up the most basic Bro instance and tweak the most basic options.
+By this point, we've learned how to set up the most basic Zeek instance and tweak the most basic options.
 Here's some suggestions on what to explore next:

 * We only looked at how to change options declared in the notice framework,